- Affiliate Instructor, Global Health

 Select from the following:

-In 2003, he collaborated with CDC to establish an HIV surveillance system in Southern Sudan.
-He also was responsible for two major regional HIV prevention initiatives with high risk groups along transportation corridors – one from Durban to Lusaka, and the other from Mombasa to the Great Lakes of Central Africa.
+Prior to 2005 Lee worked at Family Health International where he was responsible for two regional HIV prevention initiatives with high-risk groups along transportation corridors – one from Durban to Lusaka, and the other from Mombasa to the Great Lakes of Central Africa.
 Lee has worked in over 20 countries in Africa, Asia, and the Caribbean.
-He holds a BA in international relations from the College of William & Mary, an MA in political science from the University of Cape Town, and an MPH in epidemiology from the University of Washington.
-His research has included measuring the impact of violence following Kenya’s disputed 2007 election on a cohort of patients at an HIV treatment site in Nairobi.
+He holds a BA in international relations from the College of William & Mary, an MA in political science from the University of Cape Town, and an MPH from the University of Washington.
+His research has included measuring the impact of violence on treatment adherence, maternal syphilis, and community engagement.

 - Child and Adolescent Health (incl.
 Pediatrics)